Learn basic steps to begin spreading mulch in your garden areas today!

 You can mulch any time of year and we’re here to help teach you how to mulch in 6 basic steps.

-One question we have for you: When was the last time you gave your garden a good mulch as part of your regular maintenance routine?
+When was the last time you gave your garden a good mulching as part of your regular garden care routine?

 Most gardeners create yearly, quarterly, monthly, or even weekly to-do lists that include monitoring plant health with water, sun or shade, fertilizing, dead-heading, debris pickup, and pruning.

 However, a good mulch can be just as important to your plants as every other project on your list.

 In this post, we will explain why mulching any time of the year is acceptable, and provide you with tips and tricks to teach you how to better mulch your garden.We even have mulching hacks to share!

 Mulching is the act of moving, spreading, and placing natural or synthetic material in and around your plants and garden beds.